aau-claaudia/aicloud-docs/docs/slurm.md

         sbatch -p batch --gres=gpu:1 job_script.sh

     Using the "-p" option to specify a partition for a batch job.

+A more advanced way you can work with the *batch* partition is to enable requeueing of your jobs.
+That way your jobs would be able to automatically continue running at a later point if they happen to get preempted by higher-priority jobs.
+See [running longer jobs](#requeueing) for more details about this principle.

 ### Special partitions